Baetek/task-manager/README.md

 `make run-locally` if you are running in a Python venv or `make test` to run tests

+You should be able to:
+ 1. Clone repo
+ 2. `python3 -m venv venv`
+ 3. `source venv/bin/activate`
+ 4. `make run-locally`, `make test`, `make run-in-cluster`

+ I left the venv step manual because some IDE's create it for you, but the Makefile will check if an envrionment is active automatically.

 ## Config

 Your .env file allows you to set most configurable items for all supported run modes.